-- Communicate and work with teachers and school staff on an ongoing basis to be involved and support my child's learning. - Support your child's learning-volunteer in their classroom; participate, as appropriate, in decisions related to their education, guide positive use of extracurricular time. - Make sure my child is at school every day and on time, unless he/she is ill. - Provide a guiet place and time to do schoolwork and encourage my child to complete schoolwork. - Support and reinforce safety/discipline policies by discussing expected school behavior with our child. - Attend school events and parent-teacher conferences.
+- 1. Communicate and work with teachers and school staff on an ongoing basis to be involved and support my child's learning. - 2.
+Support your child's learning-volunteer in their classroom; participate, as appropriate, in decisions related to their education, guide positive use of extracurricular time. - 3.
+Make sure my child is at school every day and on time, unless he/she is ill. - 4.
+Provide a guiet place and time to do schoolwork and encourage my child to complete schoolwork.